-Kabocha is one of my favorite squashes and I cannot resist bringing one home when I see it at the grocery stores.
+Kabocha squash is one of my favorite squashes.
+I cannot resist bringing one home whenever I see it at the grocery stores.
 It is a sweet squash with a light and fluffy texture.
-The skin is very hard when raw but once cooked, it is soft and edible.
-It only takes minutes to cook and is delicious simply simmered in dashi, soy sauce, mirin, and sugar.
-Simmered Kabocha Squash makes a wonderful side dish and it works really well in a bento.
+Although the rind is very hard when raw, but is soft and edible after cooking.

-One of my favorite cookbooks, Japanese Cooking by Emi Kazuko has a steamed kabocha squash cake recipe that I have been wanting to try.
+One of my favorite cookbooks, Japanese Cooking by Emi Kazuko has a Kabocha Squash Cake recipe that I have been wanting to try.
 I made a few changes to the recipe by adding in some raisins and chopped walnuts.
 I also made it gluten-free so that Ro-Taro could enjoy it as well.
-The cake was moist and lightly sweetened.
+The cake was tender, moist, and lightly sweetened.
 The raisins gave it added sweetness and the walnuts provided the crunch and texture.

 - 1 kabocha squash, about 2 lbs (roughly 1 kg)

 - 2 tbsp rice flour

 - 1 tbsp corn starch

 - ¼ tsp cinnamon

 - ¼ cup (30g) walnuts, chopped

 - Cut off the top and bottom of kabocha squash, and then cut in half.
 Scoop out the seeds with a spoon.
 Cut into wedges.
 Place in a steamer and steam for about 15 minutes or until squash is soft.
 Remove and allow to cool.